Jack-Gledhill/imago/README.md

 - secure token authorization
 - optional Discord webhook logging
 - WIP localization files for different languages
+- configurable file compression options (with admin bypass options)

+## Compression

+This server has a set of configurable image compression options.
+At the moment, it uses Python's image manipulation package (PIL), limiting it strictly to image files only.

+### The compress option

+Setting the 'compress' option to `yes` means that PIL will attempt to lower the file size without damaging the quality too much.

+### The quality option

+You can change the resolution of an image by changing the quality option.
+A lower number means a lower quality and smaller file size, a higher number means higher quality and file size.
+The number can only be as high as 100 because it's a percentage, therefore a number higher than 100 may cause stretching and distortion.

+### Admin bypass

+Administrators can be allowed to bypass compression with a number of options.
+You can allow them to bypass this by setting the can_bypass option to `yes`.
+If this is done, you can also choose whether or not admins need to pass a specific header in their request to bypass compression.
+If compression is not bypassed for admins by default then they need to pass a `Compression-Bypass` header with any True content (something other than an empty string).

 ## Example ShareX Configuration